lukateras/seed-ca/README.md

 than ECDSA over any of the NIST curves.
 Please prefer the former when designing new formats and protocols.

-ECDSA was chosen because it is has better compatibility, especially with older software.
+ECDSA was chosen because it has better compatibility, especially with older software.
 Also, this program being non-interactive and deterministic protects against most attack vectors on ECDSA.